alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Sensitive](https://github.com/igormatyushkin014/Sensitive) - Fresh look at work with gestures in Swift.
 * [ShakeToChange](https://github.com/freeskys/ShakeToChange) - Change environment using shake.
 * [SHFSignature](https://github.com/felipesantolim/SHFSignature) - It's a simple class that provide to draw a signature and result in UIImage.
+* [ShowTime](https://github.com/KaneCheshire/ShowTime) - The easiest way to show off your iOS taps and gestures for demos and videos.
 * [Signature-Capture](https://github.com/vigneshuvi/iOS-Signature-Capture) - iOS-Signature-Capture is helps to capture the user signature with name and signed date in iOS and supports both Objective-c and Swift languages.
 * [SRScratchView](https://github.com/shamshiranees/SRScratchView) - A mask imageView class which can be used a scratchView.
 * [Standard-Template-Protocols](https://github.com/cconeil/Standard-Template-Protocols) - Protocols for your every day iOS needs.